Luis de Almeida (missionary)

 Luis de Almeida (1525–1583) was a Portuguese surgeon, merchant and missionary of the Society of Jesus in Japan.
-He is credited for establishing the first "western" hospital in Japan.
+He is credited for introducing Western medicine to Japan and establishing the first "western" hospital in Japan.

 Life

 Luis de Almeida was born in 1525 in Lisbon in a New Christian family that had converted from Judaism to Christianity.
 After two years of training at the prestigious Hospital Real de Todos os Santos, he received surgical license in March 1546 by the Portuguese king.
 Afterwards he moved to Goa and from there to Macau and became involved in intra-Asian trade with some success.
 These activities brought him for the first time to Japan in 1552, where the era of direct and sustained Euro-Japanese contacts had begun with the Nanban trade, attracting Portuguese merchants who fulfilled the Japanese demand for silk, cotton, Chinese medicines and other goods that Japan could not produce in sufficient quantities.
 During his voyage to Asia he was deeply moved by the Jesuit missionaries who tended to the passengers' spiritual needs.
 Upon reaching Japan, he resolved to travel to Yamaguchi to meet the Jesuit father Cosme de Torres, who was in charge of the mission after Francis Xavier's departure, and from there the two kept in close contact.

 In 1555, during his second visit to Japan, he joined the Society of Jesus and was now looking for ways to make good use of his accumulated financial resources.
 His personal wealth and his continued involvement in the Sino-Japanese silk trade kept the Jesuits financially afloat and provided the funds for various charitable efforts in Japan.
 For example, in the year of his accession he founded an orphanage in Funai (today Ōita) in the east of the island of Kyushu, because many children had lost their parents due to the fierce hegemonic struggles of the Sengoku period.
 However, because Almeida's commercial activities, the Jesuits in Japan attracted criticism from Rome for dabbling in trade.

 In 1556 he built a hospital in Funai with the permission of the daimyō Ōtomo Sōrin.
 The construction costs (about 5000 cruzados) were covered from his fortune.
 As far as the letters sent to Goa and Europe show, this hospital was able to accommodate about 100 patients.
 Initially, Almeida was in charge of the surgical department, and internal medicine was in the hands of converted Japanese doctors, who were so successful in applying Chinese-Japanese therapies that some of them were singled out by name.
+The hospital had departments for surgery, internal medicine, and leprosy, and was the first hospital in Japan where Western medicine was introduced.
+He also began medical education in 1558, training doctors.